firebird631/siis/README.md

 make
 ```

-This includes a patch necessary to have correct Bollinger Bands values for market price very low (<0.0001) else all the values will be the sames.
+This includes a patch necessary to get correct Bollinger-Bands values for market price very low (<0.0001) else all the values will be the sames.

-Eventually you need to have installed the build-essential packages from your distribution repository in way to have GCC, Make and Autotools.
+Eventually you need to have to install the build-essential packages from your distribution repository in way to have GCC, Make and Autotools.
+On Debian you can do : _apt-get install build-essential_.

 Finally, to install in your /usr/local :